smoeina/GRAM/README.md

 ## 🔍 Overview

-**GRAM** (Graph Reconstruction-based Anomaly Model) is a unified framework that provides multiple implementations for graph anomaly detection, ranging from the original VAE-based approach to advanced variants with modern GNN architectures and interpretability features.
+**GRAM** (GRAM: An Interpretable Approach for Graph Anomaly Detection using Gradient Attention Maps) is a unified framework that provides multiple implementations for graph anomaly detection, ranging from the original VAE-based approach to advanced variants with modern GNN architectures and interpretability features.

 ### Model Variants: